Responsible: Noel Keenlyside / UiB, Mathieu Rouault / UCT&Nansen Tutu Centre (ZA)

 Registration & abstract submission

-CHESS students should submit abstracts and register at the same time.
+CHESS students should submit abstracts (can be a draft if complete version is not ready yet) and register at the same time.

 For questions regarding the registration and the program, please contact us at firstname.lastname@example.org.